-- 21. There should be a continual dialogue about professionalism which runs throughout osteopathic pre-registration education.
+- 22. There should be a continual dialogue about professionalism which runs throughout osteopathic pre-registration education.
 Students should be supported to learn professional behaviours including appropriate knowledge, skills, attitudes and values, as well as techniques to evaluate the values, needs and wishes of patients.
-Teaching should also emphasise the importance of being aware of patient expectations, the impact of behaviours on patients, staff and colleagues, and should focus on delivering to meet the requirements of the Osteopathic Practice Standards and the outcomes set out in the Guidance on Osteopathic Pre-registration Education. - 22.
+Teaching should also emphasise the importance of being aware of patient expectations, the impact of behaviours on patients, staff and colleagues, and should focus on delivering to meet the requirements of the Osteopathic Practice Standards and the outcomes set out in the Guidance on Osteopathic Pre-registration Education. - 23.
 The purpose of fitness to practise is about patient safety (including the safety of colleagues and staff where appropriate), not punishment.
 Fitness to practise is an ongoing matter which is closely linked to professionalism.
 The most effective regulator of an individual's fitness to practise is the individual.
 Individuals must take responsibility for their own fitness to practise and should refrain from practice and be supported to do so if they are unable to provide the required standard of care.
-Individuals should also take steps to raise concerns about others where appropriate. - 23.
-Boundaries: - It is important that students are aware of the importance of maintaining appropriate boundaries with patients.
-They should be taught, at the earliest opportunity, about the dynamics of the therapeutic relationship, and the vulnerability of patients. - Similarly, guidance should be given to osteopathic educational institution staff and students regarding the appropriateness of personal relationships with students, and the potential issues that this may raise.
-Each educational institution will have their own processes and policies in this respect, though the issues of relationships based on the power difference between an authority figure such as an educator, and what may be a vulnerable student, will be largely consistent for each.
+Individuals should also take steps to raise concerns about others where appropriate.